Can You Really Lose 23 pounds in 3 weeks?

 The double benefit is now I know how to maintain my weight and if I go mad on holiday and put on a few pounds, I know I can lose them again without too much effort.

-There are a few areas where I haven’t followed Brian’s advice.
+There are a few areas where I didn't follow Brian’s advice.
 He recommends Omega 3 supplements – these are recommended by many doctors so I took them.
 However he also suggests taking nicotine and nicotine gum.
-I’m completely against that and regardless of any extra benefit that would have given, I will not go to those lengths to lose weight.
+I’ve never been a smoker and I felt that was a step too far – regardless of any extra benefit that would have given.

 There's always divided opinion when it comes to really fast weight loss.
 However, the latest medically prescribed strategy on how to reverse type 2 diabetes in the UK involves an 800 calorie a day diet for between 12 and 20 weeks.
 That's far more restrictive than the 3 week diet.